harshil07cric/login-using-django/README.md

 # login-using-django
-I have made the login page with Html, CSS , Javascript , Python , Django
+I have made the login page with Html, CSS , Javascript , Python , Django, sqlite3